As amended by proposal of the Alumni Meeting on 14 November 2020, and approved by the Governing Board on 16 March 2021.

 Associate members and EIT Digital Friends shall have the right to attend the Alumni Meetings, however they shall not have the right to vote at the meeting.

 An Alumni Meeting can be organized as an in-person or as an online event.

-Section 2 — The agenda of an Alumni Meeting may be to elect the new Alumni Board as per defined in Article IV, or vote for the proposed changes in the By-laws, as defined in Article VIII.
+Section 2 — The agenda of an Alumni Meeting may be to open the elections of the new Alumni Board as per defined in Article IV, or to open the voting for the proposed changes in the By-laws, as defined in Article IX.